The Legal Foundations of Thailand: Why the Civil and Commercial Code is Key to Doing Business

 What is the Civil and Commercial Code in Thailand ?

-The Civil and Commercial Code is the core statute of Thailands private law, dealing with the rights and duties of private citizens, legal persons, and for transactions between them.
-Promulgated in the beginning of the 20th century, this Code draws inspiration from European civil law, mainly the German and the French legal systems.
-Conceived as an effort to harmonize civil and commercial laws, it sought to instill consistency, certainty, and predictability in contractual and property relations in the Kingdom.
+The Civil and Commercial Code forms the core statute of Thailand’s private law and governs the rights and duties of private citizens and legal persons, as well as transactions between them.
+The Kingdom promulgated this Code at the beginning of the 20th century.
+It draws inspiration from European civil law, mainly the German and French legal systems.
+Lawmakers conceived the Code as an effort to harmonize civil and commercial laws, and they sought to instill consistency, certainty, and predictability in contractual and property relations within the Kingdom.

 What is the structure of the Civil and Commercial Code in Thailand?

-Book I sets out fundamental legal principles that govern persons, legal capacity, domicile, and prescription periods.
-It establishes the basic legal status of natural and juristic persons, the capacity to enter into legal acts, and general time limits for bringing claims.
+First, Book I sets out the fundamental legal principles that govern persons, legal capacity, domicile, and prescription periods.
+It establishes the basic legal status of natural and juristic persons, defines the capacity to enter into legal acts, and sets general time limits for bringing claims.

-Book III deals with various specific types of contracts, including sale, lease, loan, insurance, and agency.
-It states the rights and obligations the parties and legal effects of different types of contracts.
+Third, Book III addresses various specific types of contracts, including sale, lease, loan, insurance, and agency.
+It defines the rights and obligations of the parties and explains the legal effects of each type of contract.

-Book IV treats of the different modes of acquiring property, possession, and inferior real rights, such as usufruct, servitude and mortgage.
-It as well deals with the transfer of property and registration of rights in and with the Land Department.
+Next, Book IV addresses the different modes of acquiring property, possession, and lesser real rights such as usufruct, servitude, and mortgage.
+It also regulates the transfer of property and the registration of rights with the Land Department.

 What are the key contract rules under the Civil and Commercial Code in Thailand?